In this post I will share two recipes I’ve had waiting in my Recipes-to-Try folder, and recently did get around to. I

 I found Brazilian Cheese Bread here at The Traveler’s Lunchbox.
 The Portuguese name is Pão de Queijo.
 These little buns are said to be very popular with coffee for breakfast in Brazil.
-(The picture at right is not of these rolls.
+(The picture at left is not of these rolls.
 I was afraid that if I didn’t put a colorful picture there you might not keep reading.
 That picture is of the biscuits I tell about further down.)

 There are many recipes for the cheese buns around, with different ingredients and techniques (This one at the San Francisco Examiner looks plausible), but I will tend to stick with the Lunchbox version, as mine came out so good.
 One thing non-traditional in that recipe is the use of butter rather than oil.
 And I do love butter.
 I did cut down on the salt in my recipe, by 50%.

 The first picture I took was of the sticky dough that one puts little globs of on parchment paper.
 This is the unappetizing stage.
 But just be patient.